xuyp-csu/scCAD/README.md

 ## How to cite?
 If you use this tool, please cite the following work.

-Xu Y, et al. Cluster decomposition-based Anomaly Detection for Rare Cell Identification in Single Cell Expression Data.
-2023, submitted.
+Xu Y, et al. Cluster decomposition-based Anomaly Detection for Rare Cell Identification in Single Cell Expression Data. bioRxiv, 2024, doi: https://doi.org/10.1101/2024.02.25.581975.